mrkaleArduinoLib/gbj_appeeprom/README.md

 ## begin()

 #### Description
-The initialization method, which should be located in the begin method of a derived class of a project specific library (e.g, app\_params) called in the setup section of a sketch.
+The initialization method, which should be located in the begin method of a derived class of a project specific library called in the setup section of a sketch.
-- The method indexes parameters from provided list of parameter pointers.
+- The method indexes parameters from provided vector of parameter pointers.
 - It reads values from the EEPROM for all provided parameters and caches them.

 #### Syntax
-    ResultCodes begin(Parameter **prmPointers)
+    ResultCodes begin(const std::vector<Parameter *>& prmPointers)

 #### Parameters
-* **prmPointers**: Pointer to array of pointers with application parameters definitions.
+* **prmPointers**: Pointer to a vector of pointers with application parameters definitions.
   * *Valid values*: system address range
   * *Default value*: none